lewishowles/components/src/components/content/data-table/data-table.md

 ### `sort-instruction`

-- default (unsorted): "(sortable — activate to sort ascending)"
+- default (unsorted): "(sortable: activate to sort ascending)"
-- default (ascending): "(sorted ascending — activate to sort descending)"
+- default (ascending): "(sorted ascending: activate to sort descending)"
-- default (descending): "(sorted descending — activate to sort ascending)"
+- default (descending): "(sorted descending: activate to sort ascending)"

 A screen-reader-only instruction inside each sortable column's heading button, describing the column's current sort state and what activating it will do.
 Included only for sortable columns.